The Pensby Center Fellowships

 The Pensby Center Fellowships support projects that contribute to our histories, enhance our programs and add to the College's goal of building equity, inclusion and anti-racism in our community.
 Fellows are mentored by faculty or staff members, have regular check-ins with a member of the Pensby Center staff and receive a stipend.

-Applications are accepted on a rolling basis.
-For guidance and more information, contact Assistant Dean Vanessa Christman (firstname.lastname@example.org) or any member of the selection committee (list below).
-Additional details follow.
+Applications are accepted on a rolling basis; the priority deadline for Summer 2022 fellowships is April 11.
+For guidance and more information, contact Assistant Dean Vanessa Christman (email@example.com) or any member of the selection committee.

 The Pensby Center awards fellowships to undergraduates throughout the academic year and over the summer.
 These fellowships support projects that contribute to our histories, enhance our programs and add to the College's goal of building equity, inclusion and anti-racism in our community.
 Fellows are mentored by faculty or staff members and have regular check-ins with a member of the Pensby Center staff.